-- For Source Field, choose Mean_Temperature.MEAN.
+- For Source Field, verify that the value is Mean_Temperature.MEAN.

-- For Target Field, choose MEAN.
+- For Target Field, verify that the value is MEAN.

 - Click Run.The block group symbology updates to show each block group polygon shaded by the average predicted temperature within that block group.
 The color range used is the same as the original Temperature_Aug_08_8pm layer.
 The average temperature follows the same patterns as the prediction raster: the hottest block groups are located in and around the center of the city, and the coldest block groups are in the surrounding suburban and rural areas.